-Query name Description Push 2.0 Business Service and Node CIs Two or more Business Services The query includes compound relationships because the relationships can extend through a group.
+Query name Description Service Relations Push 2.0 Business Service and Running Software CIs Business Service and Node CIs Two or more Business Services The query includes compound relationships because the relationships can extend through a group.
 SM CRG Relations This query gathers relationships between the following components: Node and Cluster Resource Group CIs.
 Push 2.0 The query includes compound relationships because the relationships can extend through a group.
 SM Node This query gathers relationships between the following components: Relations Push 2.0 Node and Printer CIs Node and RunningSoftware CIs The root class of the relationship is composition.
-SM ASM Relations Push 2.0 This query gathers ASM discovered consumer-provider relationships that point from a Business Element CI to a Running Software CI.
-1 03112.0 Note: This query does not support consumer-provider relationships between a Business Element CI and a Cluster CI.
+SM ASM Relations Push 2.0 This query gathers ASM discovered consumer-provider relationships that point from a Business Element CI to a Running Software CI. rusii 2.0 Note: This query does not support consumer-provider relationships between a Business Element CI and a Cluster CI.
 Note: To work correctly, this query requires the ASM Enhanced package to be deployed in UCMDB.
 This package is already included in UCMDB Content Pack (CP) 17.